-Chief Financial Officer, Chief Operating Officer and Secretary Derek Schmidt joined the Company as Chief Financial Officer and Chief Operating Officer in April 2020, and was subsequently appointed Secretary and Treasurer in May 2020.
+Chief Financial Officer, Chief Operating Officer, Treasurer and Secretary Derek Schmidt joined the Company as Chief Financial Officer and Chief Operating Officer in April 2020, and was subsequently appointed Secretary and Treasurer in May 2020.
+In June 2022, Mr. Schmidt was named Chief Operating Officer as his role expanded to take on additional responsibilities and strategic ownership of the operations and product groups, including manufacturing, sourcing and procurement, logistics and distribution, product design, and engineering.
+In May 2023, Mr. Schmidt was appointed as Chief Financial Officer on an interim basis, in addition to his responsibilities as Chief Operating Officer.
 Mr. Schmidt has over 25 years of broad financial leadership and general management experience driving profitable growth across multiple industries, including over eight years in the furniture industry.

 Prior to Flexsteel, Mr. Schmidt was CFO of Crescent Electric Supply Co., one of the nation's largest electrical distributors.
 Prior to that, Mr. Schmidt held multiple executive positions with HNI Corporation, a leading global office furniture manufacturer.
 From 2016 - 2018, Schmidt held the position of Vice President & General Manager, Transactional - The HON Company, an HNI operating company.
 In this role, Schmidt had oversight for business development, product management, marketing and sales across national accounts, wholesalers, dealers and e-tailers, and was successful in turning around a sales decline driven by changing market needs.
 From 2014 - 2016, Mr. Schmidt held the position of Vice President, Finance for The HON Company and had executive responsibility for strategic & financial planning, mergers and acquisitions, accounting, credit, contracts, IT and pricing.
 In this role, he supported a significant increase in revenue growth and an over 27% profit increase within the business.
-From 2013 - 2014, Mr. Schmidt held the position of Vice President, Finance - HNI Leveraged Furniture Operations and was charged to improve the performance of new operations with financial oversight for manufacturing, distribution and global sourcing operations.
+From 2013 - 2014, Mr. Schmidt held the position of Vice President, Finance - HNI Leveraged Furniture Operations and was charged to improve the performance of new operations with financial oversight for manufacturing, distribution, and global sourcing operations.
 From 2011 - 2013, Mr. Schmidt held the position of Treasurer and Vice President, Corporate Finance and led M&A, treasury, investor relations and corporate planning.
 Prior to joining HNI, Mr. Schmidt held financial leadership positions with companies such as Silgan Plastics Corporation, MasterBrand Cabinets, Inc., and General Mills Inc.